caravangelo/inflation-easy/README.md

 **InflationEasy** is a C++ program designed to simulate single-field inflation on a lattice.
 It is inspired by and partially adapted from [LATTICEEASY](http://www.felderbooks.com/latticeeasy/) by Gary Felder and Igor Tkachev.

+More information can be found in the associated publication: [arXiv:?????](https://arxiv.org/abs/????).

 ## Key Features

 - **Lattice-Based Simulation:** Evolves a scalar field on a discrete lattice in an expanding universe.